mescu74/systematic-review-assistant/docs/data-models.md

     id: uuid.UUID
     """Unique identifier of the benchmark run."""
     created_at: AwareDatetime
-    """Timestamp of when the benchmark run was created."""
+    """Timestamp of when the benchmark run was created (database-generated)."""
     updated_at: AwareDatetime
-    """Timestamp of when the benchmark run was last updated."""
+    """Timestamp of when the benchmark run was last updated (database-generated)."""
-    benchmark_review_id: uuid.UUID # Should be non-optional after creation
+    review_id: uuid.UUID # Should be non-optional after creation
     """ID of the SystematicReview (protocol) used for this run."""
     config_details: Dict[str, Any] # Should be non-optional if always present
     """Configuration details used for the run."""